 We have estimated the number of blankets that each press would consume at 100% capacity.
 Additionally, we estimated the average cost per blanket based on the majority of your printing presses.
 Note that these costs are estimates and actual results may vary.
 Such differences may be material.

 Could I calculate my actual savings based on actual costs?

 Yes.
 Please provide us with the number of blankets that you consume per press, including the cost per blanket and we will calculate your annual and monthly estimated savings.

 Press crews are often resistant to losing the privilege of always using new blankets.
-However, once they are won over with the performance of the rejuvenated blankets, saving and treating each blanket like new becomes second nature to the printing process.
+However, once they are won over with the performance of the renewed blankets, saving and treating each blanket like new becomes second nature to the printing process.
 Using the EIS program, press crews everywhere are leading the way to save money and keep the blankets out of the landfill.

 We have heard great stories.
 Some companies pay incentives to pressman and press crews to save money.
 You could try to negotiate a fee or a percentage of savings (profit share) for incorporating the program into the facility.
-Recently, when a CEO of one of our customers was asked by a consultant "how do you address the exorbitant money spent on new blankets", he responded "I don't know, let's go to our press supervisor and find out" and when the CEO saw the blue transport cell, and realized that his press room supervisor had taken it upon himself to implement the EIS blanket rejuvenation program this supervisor was made employee of the year!
+Recently, when a CEO of one of our customers was asked by a consultant "how do you address the exorbitant money spent on new blankets", he responded "I don't know, let's go to our press supervisor and find out" and when the CEO saw the blue box, and realized that his press room supervisor had taken it upon himself to implement the EIS blanket renewal program this supervisor was made employee of the year!